 Contributions are recorded when received.
 Pledged amounts represent promised contributions from individuals and corporations.
 Given that pledged amounts are not legally enforceable claims, they have not been reflected in the financial statements.
-Outstanding pledges for the sustainability campaign for the year ending February 29, 2020 were \$7,000 (2019 - \$10,100), the total amount of pledges expected to be received within the next five years is \$7,000 (2019 - \$10,100).
+Outstanding pledges for the sustainability campaign for the year ending February 28, 2021 were \$7,000 (2020 - \$7,000), which Is the total amount of pledges expected to be received during the year.